mohammad-zytoon/reading-notes/201/class-09.md

 ## **Chapter-7-Forms**

--Whenever you want to c XX ollect information from visitors you will need a form, which lives inside a
+-Whenever you want to collect information from visitors you will need a form, which lives inside a
  <form> element.